-Figure 7: (A) Congenital cataracts can be replaced by a procedure in which the cataract - the clouded lens - is emulsified; an intraocular lens is then put in its place, effectively restoring vision.
+Note.
+(A) Congenital cataracts can be replaced by a procedure in which the cataract-the clouded lens-is emulsified; an intraocular lens is then put in its place, effectively restoring vision.
 (B) Immediately upon the restoration of sight, newly sighted subjects are susceptible to the Müller-Lyer illusion (data drawn from Gandhi et al., 2015).
+See the online article for the color version of this figure.